Edited by Elodi Troskie

 Try Thai street food

 Thailand is well-known for its amazing street food.
 In Bangkok, you can find street food vendors in almost every street.
 You’ll never walk more than just a few minutes to find delicious, freshly cooked food at very affordable prices.
 Street food is not only popular among tourists but is also the go-to for locals.
 At night, Bangkok’s streets come alive with even more street food vendors than during the day, often accompanied by live music or performances.
 If you don’t know what to do in Bangkok, simply venture into the streets for a traditional Thai food experience.
-Try tom yum (a sweet and sour soup), pad thai, fried rice and pa thong ko (deep fried donuts).
+Try tom yum (a sweet and sour soup), pad thai, fried rice, and pa thong ko (deep-fried donuts).
 You can also find really cheap fresh fruits and vegetables at these street vendors.
 Keep in mind that the majority of street food stalls will only accept cash.

 Shop at Siam Paragon

-If you’re looking for more luxurious, high end shopping, Siam Paragon is where you want to go.
-This is a very popular shopping mall and the fourth largest in Thailand, where you’ll find international brands as well as Southeast Asia’s largest aquarium, a cinema and a wide selection of restaurants and cafes.
-The mall is located in the centre of Bangkok and can easily be reached by taking the BTS Skytrain.
+If you’re looking for more luxurious, high-end shopping, Siam Paragon is where you want to go.
+This is a very popular shopping mall and the fourth largest in Thailand, where you’ll find international brands as well as Southeast Asia’s largest aquarium, a cinema, and a wide selection of restaurants and cafes.
+The mall is located in the center of Bangkok and can easily be reached by taking the BTS Skytrain.
 Siam Paragon houses more than 250 shops selling international luxury brands.
 This is definitely one of the must-see places in Bangkok, but unless you have a high budget, you might not really be able to fill your shopping bags here.
 For budget shopping, the local markets I mentioned earlier are a much better fit.
 Siam Paragon is open from 10:00 until 22:00 every day.

 Get a Thai massage